nicm42/100-days-of-code-v2/log4.md

 **Day 83: 15th October 2021**
 I changed the database to include scores.
 And realised when I did it that I'd set it up wrong before anyway, with my dummy data, as I had name as the key, not a key-value pair.
 I then filtered the data to get the data just for the current shape.
 Then added a new component which pops up a div with the names and scores in it.
 I just need to add more text to it and make it look nice.
 And then go onto posting data.

+**Day 84: 16th October 2021**
+Got a load done with the high scores component.
+I made it look good, which took a while.
+Then I realised I needed a button to open it.
+And also a message if there's no scores or an error or when it's loading.
+So I found out Svelte's way of doing that an added that in.
+But now it's all done, it just needs changing to only open when the ratio is 2.0, but it's easier to keep it doing it when you click a shape for testing.